ahuacate/pve-nas/README.md

 <h2>Installation Options</h2>

-If you want a dedicated hard-metal NAS ( not Proxmox hosted ) look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
-There is an Easy Script to fully configure a Synology v7 or OMV NAS appliance.

-For PVE hosts limited by RAM, less than 16GB, we recommended our Ubuntu-based NAS builds.
-This requires only 512MB RAM and runs on a lightweight PVE CT.
+Our lightweight NAS is for PVE hosts limited by RAM.
 <ol>
 <li><h4><b>Ubuntu NAS CT - PVE SATA/NVMe</b></h4></li>

-LVM or ZFS filesystem backend, Ubuntu frontend.

-Proxmox manages an LVM or ZFS filesystem backend while Ubuntu does the frontend.
+LVM or ZFS backend filesystem, Ubuntu frontend.

 LVM and ZFS Raid levels depend on the number of disks installed.
 You also have the option of configuring ZFS cache using SSD/NVMe drives.
-ZFS cache will provide High-Speed disk I/O.
+ZFS cache is for High-Speed disk I/O.

 <li><h4><b>Ubuntu NAS CT - Basic USB disk</b></h4></li>

 USB disk ext4 backend, Ubuntu frontend.

 All data is stored on a single external USB disk.
-This is for SFF computing hardware such as Intel NUCs.
-A basic ext4 storage pool backend is fully managed by the Proxmox host.
+A basic ext4 file system backend is managed by your Proxmox host.
 </ol>

-Another build option is our OMV NAS solutions built in a VM.
-If you have adequate RAM (32Gb) and want a user-friendly NAS WebGUI interface we recommend you install OMV.
+Another build option is our OMV NAS.
+If you have adequate RAM (32Gb or more) and want a user-friendly NAS WebGUI interface we recommend you install OMV.

 <ol>
 <li><h4><b>OMV NAS VM - Direct attached storage</b><h/4></li>

+**Physical Disk pass-through**
+Physical disks are configured to pass through to the VM as SCSI devices.
+You can configure as many disks as you like.
+This is a cost-effective solution because you can use native SATA ports on your PVE hosts' mainboard.
+OMV manages both the backend and front end.
+Requires PVE host bootloader kernel config file edits shown [here](https://pve.proxmox.com/wiki/Pci_passthrough#Introduction) before installing.

 **PCIe SAS/SATA/NVMe HBA Card**
 PCIe SAS/SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) pass-through will likely deliver superior NAS performance.

 A dedicated PCIe SAS/SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) is required for all NAS storage disks.
 All OMV storage disks, including any LVM/ZFS Cache SSDs, must be connected to the HBA Adapter Card.
 You cannot co-mingle OMV disks with the PVE host's mainboard onboard SATA/NVMe devices.
 OMV manages both the backend and front end.

-**Physical Disk pass-through**
-Here whole physical disks are configured to pass through to the VM as SCSI devices.
-You can configure as many disks as you like.
-This is a cost-effective solution because you can use native SATA ports on your PVE hosts' mainboard.
-OMV manages both the backend and front end.
+Requires PVE host bootloader kernel config file edits shown [here](https://pve.proxmox.com/wiki/Pci_passthrough#Introduction) before installing.
 </ol>

+For a dedicated hard-metal NAS, not Proxmox hosted, go to this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
+Options include between Easy Scripts to configure a Synology v7 or OMV NAS appliance.

 <h4><b>Easy Scripts</b></h4>